 The Barclaycard Ring card (see full review here) is unique in that it is managed through feedback from its customer base.
 Cardholders can discuss the program online, track statistics for the card, and influence its policies through regular votes.
-Ring also features competitive terms including a low 8.25% variable APR that applies to purchases, balance transfers and cash advances.
-This card has no annual fee, no foreign transaction fees, and no penalty interest rate.
+Ring also features competitive terms including a low 14.24% Variable APR that applies to purchases, balance transfers and cash advances.
+This card has a $0 annual fee and no foreign transaction fees.

 At publishing time, the Discover it, Citi ThankYou Preferred, Capital One VentureOne, BankAmericard Cash Rewards, Amex EveryDay and Barclaycard Ring card are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.